The IRS is cracking down on

 in 2012.
 But as in all cases, the penalty imposed varies from case to

 case and depends on many factors, including the amount of the funds involved

 as well as the prior criminal record of the individual charged.

 The IRS also noted in a recent press release that the agency has targeted

 money services businesses (MSBs), or businesses that transmit or convert

 money like check cashing services, as well.
 The effort was designed to

-ensure that these businesses were not assisting in
+ensure that these businesses were not assisting in identity theft or

 fraud schemes by sending IRS auditors and criminal investigators to conduct special